Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 back. `quorumThreshold()` is 80% of the effective active view; `tier2Threshold()` is the intersection-safe floor over the original pre-nUNL view.

+Under nUNL, exact integer thresholds can cross either way.
+For example, a 20-validator original view with five disabled validators has effective quorum 12 but participant threshold 13.
+That only changes which threshold dominates the proceed gate; the final tier label is still derived from the agreed entropy set count by the ladder above.

 In both label cases, a below-threshold minority can advertise a conflicting or unacquirable entropy hash without vetoing the aligned cohort.